Using the Sample Database As a Tutorial

 dbcreate -c -p -r rpsmain rpstext

 The -c option clears and regenerates the system catalog, the -p option creates a default set of level-based users and groups, and the -r option specifies the location and name of the repository main file and repository text file.
 (If you don’t include the -r option, dbcreate uses the RPSMFIL and RPSTFIL environment variable settings.)
+For more information on dbcreate syntax and options, see dbcreate utility.

 You should now have several ISAM files that begin with GENESIS_ and SODBC_ in the current working directory.
 To generate the system catalog in any other directory, enter a command with the following syntax: